antdke/antdke.co/content/posts/2020-12-28--Blueberry-Pancakes.md

 <br />

-Yes, it was cold out, but the pancakes warmed me out.
+Yes, it was cold out, but the pancakes warmed me up.

 I haven't had blueberry pancakes in years.